 Anarchists in Hamilton are a relatively small problem.
 They usually pester the city with graffiti and stickers but have remained mostly a minor nuisance.
 This past weekend the group crossed a line and put action to their message.
 On Saturday night upwards to 30 masked individuals marched down Locke Street.
 They carried a flag with the slogan “We Are The Ungoverned”, shouted, blocked traffic, and then damaged over $100k in vehicles and property.
 This small problem has escalated into a more serious issue for the city.
 Welcome anarchists, you’ve entered the news cycle and caught our attention.
 Let’s talk.

 The recent massacre in Las Vegas claimed 58 people and injured hundreds more.
 This tragedy shook the nation.
 As the dust settled people began to search for answers, sanity, and meaning.
 How we interpret events of this nature is important not only for our collective narrative, but also to better understand and prevent future atrocities.
 Many began to call the perpetrator a terrorist.
 However not every massacre is an act of terrorism.
 This article creates a framework to better understand the differences in various types of massacres.
 It then further explains why a more careful and nuanced approach is useful.
-Continue reading “When Should We Call It Terrorism?”
+Continue reading “What is Terrorism?”

 Fake News is not a new problem but with the internet its effects are magnified.
 Fake News can take many different forms but it boils down to a form of media that is relaying inaccurate information either accidentally or maliciously.
 False information can spread instantly on the internet.
 The best and sometimes only method of prevention is education.
 It is up to us to filter the nonsense in order to find credible and honest sources of information.
 These are a few ways to determine if what you are reading is Fake News.
 Continue reading “How To Avoid “Fake News””